 What we like: Premium materials offer breathability, mobility, and comfort alongside full-on weather protection.

-What we don’t: A bit permeable to wind and no fit adjustment at the torso.
+What we don’t: Focus on breathability impacts wind resistance; no fit adjustment at the torso.

-The best backcountry bib doesn’t restrict movement or weigh you down, is breathable and well-ventilated, and features tough fabric and construction that can withstand heavy use.
+The best backcountry bib doesn’t restrict movement or weigh you down, is breathable and well ventilated, and features tough fabrics that can withstand heavy use.
 Within this category, the Outdoor Research Skytour AscentShell Bib is our runaway favorite.
 OR’s AscentShell fabric is the key feature here: This best-of-both-worlds material stretches, breathes, and is remarkably quiet like softshell, while offering the waterproof protection of a hardshell.
 Featuring hybrid-mapped construction, the Skytour smartly patterns AscentShell pants with a stretch-woven softshell bib upper.
 Tack on a gusseted crotch, articulated knees, and a trim, technical fit, and you get a highly mobile yet protective bib, ideal for everything from bootpacking up summit pyramids to spring-skiing on your local volcano.

 See the Men's OR Skytour AscentShell Bib See the Women's OR Skytour AscentShell Bib